- Data Cleansing

 ● Identifying appropriate new business opportunities through the analysis of existing customers

-(You may also need to consider methods for data enrichment beyond just consolidation.)
+(You may also need to consider methods for data enrichment in addition to consolidation.)

-Determine the data to be consolidated according to your objectives.
-If your internal data is scattered across CRM, SFA, MA, and business card management systems, consider using a data warehouse (a central repository for data).
+Decide which data to consolidate based on your objectives.
+If internal data is scattered across CRM, SFA, MA, and business card management systems, consider using a data warehouse (a central repository for data).

-Once you have determined the target data, establish your consolidation rules.
+Once you have determined the target data, decide on the rules for consolidation.

-There are two main components to define for consolidation rules: "Consolidation Keys" and "Consolidation Logic."
+There are two main components to define: "Consolidation Keys" and "Consolidation Logic."

 Key: Information used as the condition for determining duplicates.

-Logic: Rules for handling scenarios not covered by the key, such as the priority of records when consolidation keys are identical.
+Logic: Rules for handling scenarios not covered by the keys, such as the priority order of data when keys match.

-Ideally, consolidation keys should be symbols or codes that are uniquely linked to the actual data, such as an email address for individuals or a corporate registration number for companies.
+Ideally, consolidation keys should be symbols or codes that are uniquely linked to the actual data, such as email addresses for individuals or corporate registration numbers for companies.

-Define logic for scenarios that cannot be covered by the consolidation key, such as when the key is blank or when identical data exists.
+Define logic for scenarios that cannot be covered by keys, such as when a key is blank or when identical data exists.

-For example, if an email address is used as the key, you might set a rule to prioritize records where the name is not blank for data with the same email address.
+For example, if using an email address as a key, you can set a rule to prioritize data where the name is not blank for records with the same email address.

-Also, since it is difficult to completely eliminate all data duplication, it is important to set a boundary line for how far to consolidate and where to keep the data as is.
+Also, since it is difficult to completely eliminate all data duplication, it is important to define the boundary of how far to consolidate and where to keep the data as is.

-☆-☆-☆ Body End ☆-☆-☆This is the step for actual consolidation processing.
+☆-☆-☆ Body End ☆-☆-☆This is the step for the actual consolidation process.
 If your company uses sales support systems like CRM or SFA, many tools come with built-in standard consolidation features that allow you to manage duplicate data.

 Here, we will explain using Salesforce's Sales Cloud, a representative CRM/SFA tool, as an example.